garrigoose/Trivia-Night/README.md

 ### Office Hours Appointments

 Instructors will be hosting office hours between 11:00 to 1:00pm ET and 2:00 to 4:00pm ET each day of project week.
-The regular evening office hours will also be available.
+The regular weekend office hours will also be available.
 Check the course schedule for more information.

 > The purpose of this project is for you to show us and future employers what
 > you're capable of, so we want as much of the project to be your own,
-> independent work as possible
+> independent work as possible.

 ### Github Issues